-For the intervention work, the unit harnessed the power of Seeing how much ground the CDM covered in just two years cutting-edge digital health tools, from AI-driven analytics is awe-inspiring.
-The unit is not just a place where research to state-of-the-art imaging techniques.
-The EPInA project happens but is a hub of innovation, dedication, and a shared developed and deployed an SMS-based intervention to vision of a healthier future.
-As we stand on the threshold improve adherence to epilepsy medication.
-With the first of a new year, the unit carries forward the lessons learned, grant of the year, the Next Generation Vaccine Card project, discoveries made, and the passion that drives the team to the team developed a digital vaccine card and registry that continue the pursuit of unraveling the mysteries of chronic will facilitate the electronic collection of individual data at diseases and making a lasting impact on the lives of people health facilities to allow improved monitoring of vaccine of Africa affected by these conditions. coverage and timeliness by both healthcare providers and parents/caregivers, in turn improving vaccine equity in urban slums in Nairobi and rural Uganda.
+For the intervention work, the unit harnessed the power of cutting-edge digital health tools, from Al-driven analytics to state-of-the-art imaging techniques.
+The EPInA project developed and deployed an SMS-based intervention to improve adherence to epilepsy medication.
+With the first grant of the year, the Next Generation Vaccine Card project, the team developed a digital vaccine card and registry that will facilitate the electronic collection of individual data at health facilities to allow improved monitoring of vaccine coverage and timeliness by both healthcare providers and parents/caregivers, in turn improving vaccine equity in urban slums in Nairobi and rural Uganda.
 The MRC-PaLs project piloted a microfinance self-help group innovation to improve access to medication among patients struggling to pay their medical bills out-of-pocket.